NeehalSaleh/Simpal-Bank/README.md

-# Simpal-Bank
+# Simple-Bank
-A simpal bank in sloidity language
+A simple bank in sloidity language